jsdelivrbot/NewSajjeBot/README.md

-This bot will retweet almost every tweet that include specific hashtag #sajje , Creator @Nimezzz
+This bot will retweet almost every tweet that include specific hashtag #sajje ,